Well, I’m coming to America! <==LINK

 The brothers George and Charles, my generation, are still together in Baltimore and still occasionally attend the Lutz reunions in NJ.
 Uncle Dick was the last of the Lutz cousin family of Mom’s generation to survive.
 There is a picture here of Dick and Uncle Ginny at the Lutz reunion in 2000.
 Uncle Dick ( Charles H. Hofferbet Jr.) passed 9/13/2001 and his funeral in Baltimore was in itself a family reunion as most relatives attended.

-Sorry to add that in December 2018, cousin George passed on.
+Sorry to add that on Nov.
+11 2018, cousin George passed on.
 He will be missed.